Set up subscriptions so customers can buy the same product on a recurring basis.

 - Subscription boxes for cosmetics, and other health and beauty items

-Subscribers save their checkout details and are charged automatically when their subscription renews.
+Subscribers save their checkout details and your store charges them automatically when their subscription renews.
 After you receive the order, you’ll fulfill it, and repeat that process for each renewal.
 Customers can cancel their subscriptions at any time, and you can view and manage subscriptions from the Profiles panel.

-Tip: If you’re new to Squarespace Commerce, visit Understanding Squarespace Commerce for more information about setting up your store.
+Tip: If you’re new to Squarespace Commerce, visit Getting started with Squarespace Commerce for more information about setting up your store.

-Subscription products are only available on the Commerce Advanced plan.
+Subscription products are only available on the Commerce Advanced and Premium plans.

 - Be on the Commerce Advanced plan.

 - Sell physical or service products.
-It isn’t possible to make digital products or donations a subscription.
+It's not possible to make digital download products or donations a subscription.

 - Use Stripe as your payment processor.
-It isn’t possible to sell subscription products using PayPal.
+It's not possible to sell subscription products using PayPal or Apple Pay.

 Keep in mind